thundercandle/gematrix3.0/README.md

 # Design Notes
 The gematrix and its sister project the imaginatrix require an intricate set of data relationships and structural design to make it function as a cohesive and holographic system.
 Every element is, in some sense, contained in every other.
 English words can be translated into hebrew, hebrew words are associated with a numerical value based on what they add up to.
 Every symbol can be a word, every word a number, and every number associated with other numbers.

-To acheive this requires a conscientous and careful planning.
+To achieve this requires a conscientous and careful planning.
 Creating a language for these different types is important.
 GraphQL allows us to create these types with ease, to create relationships between them, and even allowing them to contains themselves.
 This allows for powerful querying that a normal rest based API would have a hard time dealing with.

 This should be, ultimately adaptable to any set of symbols or language.
 Not all symbols will be able to be easily broken down into a numerical basis.